 A few years later, I was exploring nearby woods, following what I thought was a badger track, when I stumbled across a hide, suspended 35ft above the ground, across four conifer trees.
 I eventually found its creator, Roy Blewitt, who was a great help and inspiration to me in my early years of wildlife photography.

-I have also learned a great deal from joining my local photographic societies, first Stourbridge PS, then Smethwick PS, and for the last 30 years, Amersham PS.
-As a result, my photographic interests have become quite wide-ranging.
-I was awarded my ARPS in 1975 for a panel of nature slides, and my FRPS in 1991 for a panel of prints of prehistoric stone circles.
-I am also an enthusiastic international exhibitor and reached the EFIAP platinum level in 2003.
-In order to put something back into photography, I give occasional talks and provide feedback to others as a PAGB judge.
+I have also learned a great deal from being a member of two very successful photographic societies for the last 50 years, Amersham and Smethwick.
+As a result my photographic interests have become quite wide-ranging.
+I was awarded my ARPS in 1975 for a panel of nature transparencies, my FRPS in 1991 for a panel of colour landscape prints, and my MFIAP in 2014 for a panel of monochrome environmental portrait prints.
+I am also very enthusiastic about sending my pictures to international exhibitions and I reached the EFIAP diamond 2 level in 2017.

 I try to put something back into photography by giving talks and helping fellow photographers with RPS, PAGB, and FIAP qualifications, and I am often asked to help select for regional, national, and international exhibitions.